Local Dimension is Unbounded for Planar Posets: The Local Dimension of Posets in the Class K

 We then add the $\ple$ $L$ to $\cgM$ and set $H_i=K_i$ for all $i=m+1,m+2,\dots,d$. \end{proof}

-The final contradiction occurs as we invoke Claim~\ref{clm:ind} for $m=d$ and $p_1=d$.
-Now we have a subfamily $\cgM$ of $\cgL$ with $|\cgM|=d-1$.
+The final contradiction occurs as we invoke Claim~\ref{clm:ind} for $m=d$ and $p=d$.
+Now we have integers $h_1,\ldots,h_{d-1}$, a set $H_d$ of size $d$, and a subfamily $\cgM$ of $\cgL$ with $|\cgM|=d-1$.
 It follows that there are exactly $d$ incomparable min-max pairs of the form $(u,v)$ with

 Furthermore, these incomparable min-max pairs form a subposet of $\Core(n,d)$ which is isomorphic to the standard example $S_d$.
-Therefore, there are (at least) $d$ distinct $\ple$'s in $\cgL$ which reverse these pairs and at least one of these does not belong to $\cgM$.
-This shows there is some $u$ with $\mu(u,\cgL)\ge d$.
+Because one ple can reverse at most one of the $d$ incomparable pairs, there are (at least) $d$ distinct $\ple$'s in $\cgL$ which reverse these pairs and at least one of these does not belong to $\cgM$.
+The $d-1$ ple's from $\cgM$ with the one outside we just got are witnesses for that, there is some $u$ with $\mu(u,\cgL)\ge d$.
 The contradiction completes the proof. \end{proof}